 A large growing climber, Schizophragma integrifolium var. fauriei tolerates more sun than most of the hydrangea climbers and grows with purpose.
 It clings by holdfasts to your tree, wall or house, but not your leg (we’re not talking Akebia here).
-Unless you’re a statue.
-And if so, pay in advance -- well in advance.
+Unless you’re a statue, and if so, pay by cash.
 Large white blooms in late spring will make a tremendous addition to almost any vertical space.
 Slightly smaller leaves and less tomentose than SKU #631, but otherwise very similar.
-I believe it was the learned, but apparently boring taxonomist Alfred Rehder who made the varietal distinction.
+I believe it was the learned, but apparently boring taxonomist Alfred Rehder who made the varietal distinction based on some unknown trait that he never disclosed.
 Height or length to 40 feet plus.